Social and Emotional Wellbeing...

 All students, whether part of the Leadership Team or not, have a variety of opportunities to develop their leadership skills by committing to available roles and responsibilities in the classroom and taking advantages of situations in the playground which benefit from an individual or group taking on a leadership role.
 A good example of this is the way many students choose to become actively involved in the Stephanie Alexander Garden during their break times.

-Our school chaplain makes valuable contributions to the social and emotional wellbeing of many of our students and their families.
-Working in classrooms across a range of learning areas and ages, and providing lunch time craft activities results in Mrs Hagboom building meaningful relationships with many students.
-She regularly supports individual students and their families in times of need, with her role being enhanced by the many links she has within our local and wider community.
-The Chaplain is mostly funded through the National School Chaplaincy Program, with the shortfall being fundraised by the community.
-Our provider, YouthCARE gives tremendous support to our Chaplain and supports the school to operate within appropriate guidelines.
+The Student Wellbeing Officer makes valuable contributions to the social and emotional wellbeing of many of our students and their families.
+Working in classrooms across a range of learning areas and ages and providing lunch time opportunities to connect with others results in building meaningful relationships with many students.
+The SWO is funded through the National School Chaplaincy Program.
+Our provider, onPsych gives tremendous support to our SWO and supports the school to operate within appropriate guidelines.

 RESTORATIVE PRACTICES, DOWERIN VALUES & GOAL SETTING

 The restorative approach to behaviour management, coupled with explicit teaching and reinforcement of the Dowerin Values, promotes an environment where students consider how their actions impact on others and encourage positive relationships between all students.